 If you knew there were a way to grow your nest-egg safely and predictably, while getting all the other advantages we just talked about – and then some – and that your plan would only get better and better every single year, when would be the best time to get started?

 If you answered something along the lines of “yesterday,” I have good news for you.
 There’s actually a way to “turn back the clock” for up to six months, when you start a Bank On Yourself policy, so you can help make up for some of that lost time.

 The best way to get started is to request your free Bank On Yourself Analysis.
-You’ll get a referral to a knowledgeable Bank On Yourself Authorized Advisor, who can help you turn back the clock.
+You’ll get a referral to a knowledgeable Bank On Yourself Professional, who can help you turn back the clock.